fahertym/icn-covm/README.md

 A lightweight cooperative virtual machine for executing a domain-specific language (DSL) with support for stack-based operations, memory isolation, functions, loops, conditionals, and governance-oriented extensions.

-## New Features
+## Features

-- **Bytecode Compiler & Interpreter**: Faster execution through bytecode compilation
+- **Bytecode Compiler and Interpreter**: Transform DSL operations into optimized bytecode
-- **Storage Integration**: Persistent storage with authentication, roles, and transactions
+- **Storage Integration**: Persistent storage with transactional support and role-based access
-- **Identity System**: Authentication, role-based access control, and signature verification
+- **Identity System**: Secure authentication with cryptographic verification and role-based access control
-- **Comprehensive Documentation**: Improved inline documentation and architecture docs
+- **Comprehensive Documentation**: Architecture docs, tutorials, and examples
-- **Performance Benchmarking**: Compare AST interpretation vs bytecode execution
+- **Performance Benchmarking**: Tools for measuring execution performance

 ---